 Owen Woods Community: Crestwood, Glen Stephens, John Muir and Jefferson Middle School. e-mail Mary Ann at [email protected]

 Rainbow Ridge Community Serves Maywood, Nichols Elementary, Winnequah Middle, Monona Grove and Monona Grove Alternative High Schools along with Dane County Transitional, 7th Day Adventist, Immaculate Heart and Three Angles Christian.
-To join in the fun of Girl Scouting in the Rainbow Ridge Community [email protected] OR 608-276-8500 x1143
+To join in the fun of Girl Scouting in the Rainbow Ridge Community e-mail [email protected] OR 608-276-8500 x1143

 Regent Community is a Madison based community serving the following schools: Franklin, Hamilton, Randall, West High, Wright Middle, Blessed Sacrament, Edgewood Campus, Edgewood High, Madison Central Montessori, St. James, Wingra, and Woodland Montessori.
 They are currently 300 girls strong and welcome the opportunity to include you in their activities.
 For more information about please contact Elaine Glowacki, 237-7103 or e-mail your interest to [email protected]

 •Four Program Packets–one packet per month during June, July, August and September.
 These packets are designed to guide you through Girl Scout badge work and will also come with an activity, or craft project.

 •The opportunity to participate in Girl Scout camps and events sponsored by Girl Scouts of Black Hawk Council, Inc.

 •A Special Patch